Chart Color Schemes

 Infrastructure

-Bairnsdale has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Bairnsdale has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects that may affect this region.
-Notable projects include Quest Bairnsdale, Dan Murphy's Bairnsdale, Princes Highway and McEacharn Street Intersection Upgrade, and Wy Yung Acres Rural Lifestyle Subdivision.
-The following details those most relevant.
+AreaSearch has identified four infrastructure projects that could impact the area.
+These include Quest Bairnsdale, Dan Murphy's Bairnsdale, Princes Highway and McEacharn Street Intersection Upgrade, and Wy Yung Acres Rural Lifestyle Subdivision.
+The following details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.